An overview of our subscriptions process

 How do districts, divisions or counties add their levy?

-All districts, divisions and counties who wish to charge a levy per member add their levy into the subscriptions system.
+All districts, divisions and counties who wish to charge a levy per member will add their levy into the subscriptions system.
 This levy amount will be included on each level’s invoice, along with all the other subscription levies in the area.

 The levies collected will then be repaid directly to each district, division or county – using the bank details provided on the subscriptions system.
-For detailed information on how to add your levy, visit our page on annual subscriptions 2019.

 Subscriptions should not be collected outside of this central collection process.